jamesrchapman/benny-care-system/docs/NEXT.md

 - Obviously the bluetooth pi reader is a good idea as well.
 - redundancy checking
 - failures I haven't thought of

+I definitely wouldn't mind more of an operator seat as like a phone app.

+oh I think I need like LED indicators for most of the electrical paths if that's possible. because like it would just be a lot easier to check shit like that right?